Scarlett Kiernan: Casting and characterisation

 Pegg formerly portrayed the role of Jody Jackson on the CBBC series The Dumping Ground for 11 years.
 She was written out of The Dumping Ground in November 2021 and was overjoyed to be cast as Scarlett two months later.
 She has accredited the soap with giving her confidence within herself and has said that she is much happier working on Doctors.
 Pegg said that Scarlett's costuming was a shock for her, since it was not what she was used to.
 She initially found Scarlett's costumes to be very bright and clashing, but learned to love the outfits and began wearing similar clothes in real life.
 She also began suggesting clothes and accessories for Scarlett to wear to the producers, such as Scarlett's bright plastic rings.
 Pegg also had to do her own hair and makeup for her first few months on the soap due to COVID-19 protocols.
 She was glad when professional stylists could do her looks since she felt that their hair and makeup looked much better on her.

 In a 2023 podcast, Pegg said that although she had a natural Birmingham accent, she wanted to use a stronger dialect for Scarlett.
 She recalled being in KFC celebrating her casting and hearing a loud teenage girl talking to her friends.
 Pegg wanted the voice for Scarlett, so to learn it, she sat in the restaurant for an hour listening to her so that she could pick up the accent.
 Interactions with rude shop workers also inspired Pegg's mannerisms when portraying Scarlett.
 She spoke about experiences where a sales assistant had answered a phone call whilst serving her, as well as a woman folding clothes putting up her index finger to tell a customer to wait for her to be done.
-She was also asked about how she would get into character, to which she explained that she had made a playlist that reminded her of Scarlett.
+Scarlett became infamous to viewers for regularly putting her feet up on surfaces including the reception desk and the break room table, a trait which Pegg defined as "annoying but not sackable", which was something she often tried to portray in Scarlett.
+Pegg was also asked about how she would get into character, to which she explained that she had made a playlist that reminded her of Scarlett.